Skip to main content

 Your application is deployed using the name in its dbos-config.yaml.
 Application names should be between 3 and 30 characters and must contain only lowercase letters and numbers, dashes (-), and underscores (_).
 Application names are unique within an organization.

 The first time you deploy an application, you are prompted to choose to which database instance to connect your app, or to provision one if you have none.
-Multiple applications can connect to the same database instance (server) but must use separate databases within that server (the app_db_name field in dbos-config.yaml).
+Multiple applications can connect to the same database instance (server)—they are deployed to isolated databases on that server.

 Each time you deploy an application, the following steps execute: